 - Mucilaginous substances, which retain water abundantly.

-Many succulents come from dry areas such as steppes, semi-desert, and desert.
+Many succulents come from dry areas such as steppes, semi-deserts, and deserts.
 High temperatures and low precipitation force plants to collect and store water to survive long dry periods.
 Some species of cacti can survive for months without rainfall.
-Succulents may occasionally occur as epiphytes, air plants, as they have limited or no contact with the ground and are dependent on their ability to store water and gain nutrients by other means.
+Succulents may occasionally occur as epiphytes and air plants, as they have limited or no contact with the ground and depend on their ability to store water and gain nutrients by other means.
 This niche is seen in Tillandsia.
-Succulents also occur as inhabitants of sea coasts and dry lakes, which are exposed to high levels of dissolved minerals that are deadly to many other plant species.
+Succulents also occur as inhabitants of sea coasts and dry lakes exposed to high levels of dissolved minerals that are deadly to many other plant species.